 Click on the bus route link to see the route.

 Luckily, there is a metro station close to the festival site.
 On leaving the metro you will not find it hard to figure out where you are going - simply follow the crowds towards the big bright blue building.

-On the Thursday evening the metro will stop running at 00:00 and start again at 05:00 and on Friday night the metro will stop running at 02:00 and start again at 05:00 .
-On Saturday there is a continuous service.
+On Saturday there is a continuous service, but on Thursday and Friday there is a break in service.
 When the metro has stopped running it is relatively easy to catch a bus from outside the festival site (see below).